 What Should you Expect at Chapter 13, 341, or Confirmation Hearing?

 In a standard Chapter 7 hearing, the trustee is very interested in two issues—the value of your assets and whether you transferred assets to other people just before filing.
 The trustee can earn up to 25% as a commission from the funds he gives to creditors.

 The Chapter 13 trustee earns about 5% from the funds you pay to unsecured creditors, including your chapter 13 bankruptcy judge fees.
-This will also include message and data fees.
-The Chapter 13 trustee is more concerned about your current monthly income and expenses and whether you repaid secured and priority debts properly under the bankruptcy law.
-The question the bankruptcy trustee asks at the 341 and chapter 13 confirmation hearing is to determine if you are paying all of your disposable income into the repayment plan.
+The Chapter 13 trustee is more concerned about your current monthly income and expenses and whether you properly repaid secured and priority debts under bankruptcy law.
+The primary question the bankruptcy trustee asks at the 341 and chapter 13 confirmation hearing is to determine if you are paying all of your disposable income into the repayment plan.

 He searches for bonuses or side jobs to increase your income and the money paid into the repayment plan.
 He also explores whether the expenses are real, reasonable, and necessary.
 Do you need a fish and ski boat?
 If not, you can probably let the boat return and repay creditors more.
 Bankruptcy attorneys evaluate everything related to the confirmation hearing.

 Plans are almost always approved without the need for a chapter 13 confirmation hearing in Western Kentucky.
 The Western District of Kentucky judges will not even review plans that repay above 50 to 70%.
 Each judge is different.
 One judge would set his no-look percentage at 50%.
 Another judge will require a higher percentage.